tiepdotme/samwize.com/_posts/2017-05-25-creating-a-autoresizing-uitableview-programmatically.markdown

 Read [this post](/2015/11/06/guide-to-customizing-uitableview-section-header-footer/) on adding header/footer.

-With Resuable, register the view.
+With Reusable, register the view.

 ```
 tableView.register(headerFooterViewType: GroupHeaderView.self)